 Teachers at Coughton are dedicated to providing an English curriculum where the pupils are empowered by a love of reading.
 The curriculum is full of opportunities that develop language and communication and promote purposeful writing for a variety of audiences.
 We achieve this through the use of quality texts and creative stimuli that ignite the spark of imagination and allow English to come alive.
 Through the delivery of the English curriculum, our pupils are exposed to a variety of learning experiences in order to motivate and inspire them.
 Whole class shared and modelled reading and writing activities, whole class vocabulary, grammar and punctuation work, guided reading and writing activities, independent activities, speaking, listening and drama activities all serve to underpin the acquisition of writing skills of all stages.
 We feel it is paramount to establish and utilise the link between reading, writing and speaking and listening.
 Children have the opportunity to experience a wide range of quality texts and use a range of resources and scaffolding materials to develop independence.
 These include word cards, dictionaries, thesauruses and other prompts.

-Phonics in the EYFS and KS1 is taught using a combination of Letters and Sounds and Monster Phonics.
-A parent guide is available to provide background information, which also suggests ideas that would be suitable for use in the home.
+Phonics in the EYFS and KS1 is taught using Little Wandle, which is a government approved scheme.
+A parent guide is available to provide background information, which also suggests ideas that would be suitable to support reading at home.

 At Coughton CE Primary School, we believe that reading is placed at the heart of the curriculum.
 We place emphasis on the importance of reading and through innovative teaching, create a rigorous and sequential approach to the reading curriculum that supports the development of children’s fluency, confidence and enjoyment.